Winston-Lin/dziganto.github.io/_posts/2017-9-9-Image-Processing-for-Deep-Learning.md

 `grayscale = np.dot(img, [0.2989, 0.5870, 0.1140])`

 ## Downsample an Image
 Clearly, the size of an image strongly correlates with processing time.
 What if there were a way to maintain the key structure found in an image but also decrease computation time?
 There is!
-It's called downsampling (aka max pooling).
+It's called downsampling.

 It, too, is a simple one-liner.
 Note that I'm using the skimage.measure library here:
 `downsample = skimage.measure.block_reduce(grayscale, (2,2), np.max)`